 The Problem with DAZ Studio 4.x

 I don’t want to bore you with how software is written, except for a small detail: if you want to write code once, and then deploy your app onto multiple platforms, you’ll have to use something called a framework.
 That’s a tool that can make your multi platform life a little easier.
 DAZ use a framework called Qt (pronounced “cute”), made by The Qt Company.
 This is why the Mac version of DAZ Studio looks almost identical to the Windows version.
+They don’t write the code twice; they write it once, and the framework will build it for Windows and for Mac.

 A framework is a collection of softwares and compilers, and as such there comes the point when any such component receives an update.
 The whole thing has a shelf life, meaning that a certain version is only supported for so many years, until it stops working altogether.
 Think along the lines of “Windows 7” vs “Windows 10”.
 While you can still use Windows 7 today, the operating system is no longer supported by Microsoft, and nobody is developing software for it any more.
 It’s a matter of time until you have to upgrade your system, or it will stop working altogether.